 Welcome to The Rip Fishing Guide.
 The Rip is also known to some as The Heads” is a treacherous stretch of water connecting Port Phillip and The Bass Strait.
 The only entrance in and out of Port Phillip Bay.
 What makes the rip quite dangerous are large waves with a high swell and strong tidal flow.
 The entrance between Point Lonsdale and Point Nepean is roughly 3.5 km wide but the reefs on the sides reduce this width to about 1 km.
 800m outside the Heads is a shallow rocky flat known as the Rip Bank.
 The water quickly goes to depths of 30 meters beyond this point and again to 90 meters not long after.

-This system is quite dangerous and has claimed lives and damaged boats Only very experienced operators should consider fishing and boating in these areas.
-If you are new or inexperienced then lookup a fishing charter that can take you out.
+This system is dangerous, it has claimed lives and damaged many boats.
+Only very experienced operators should consider fishing and boating in these areas.
+If you are new or inexperienced then look up a fishing charter that can take you out.
 There are also large shipping vessels that come in and out of this section so do ensure you stay clear of any shipping lanes.

 As shown in the map above the Rip is separated by 3 key points Point Lonsdale, Shortlands Bluff, and Point Nepean.

 There are many beautiful surrounding townships on either side.
 That would include on the Bellarine Peninsula Queenscliff, Clifton Springs, Ocean Grove and on the Mornington peninsula side Sorrento, Rye and Rosebud.
 All of these are very popular destinations for holidays around Victoria.
 Clean beaches, scenic walks, parks, cafes, restaurants and much more.
 These surrounding areas are popular for swimming, snorkelling, kayaking and fishing.